 - In the "All or part of the file name:" box, type: Norton PC Checkup.

-- Click "Search" and wait until it's done searching.
-It may take a while!
+- Click "Search" and wait until it's done with its search.
+This may take a while!

 Deleting Registry Files